stirera/d-chimer_v1/README.md

  # d-chimer_v1
 ## 1. **What is d-chimer for ?**
 Disentangle chimeric (d-chimer) sequences in de novo assembled viromes/metagenomes is a BLAST based pipeline conceived for taxonomic assignments by taking into account that :
-- Contigs can be only partly covered in a single BLAST search
+- Contigs (or any query sequence) can be only partly covered in a single BLAST search
-- Contigs can be covered by different genes from different organisms
+- Contigs (or any query sequence) can be covered by different genes from different organisms

 ## 2. **How does d-chimer proceed ? (d-chimer overview scheme)**
 d-chimer handles the chimeric sequences by using: